xivjpraids/xivjpraids/_current/suzaku.en.md

 ---
 layout: default
-title: Suzaku EX
+title: Suzaku Unreal
-parent: Extreme Trials
-nav_order: 6
+nav_order: 2
-grand_parent: 4.0 Stormblood
-permalink: /4.0_stormblood/extreme_trials/suzaku/
+permalink: /unreal/suzaku/
 ---

-# Hells' Kier (Extreme)
+# Hells' Kier (Unreal)

 N.B: This page will be updated to reference Game8 when they publish their article.